Quantum Fourier Transform Has Small Entanglement: Proof of the QFT decomposition

 Therefore, applying $\Omega_{n,j}$ to the state $(Q_j \otimes I_{n-j})|q_1q_2....q_n\rangle$ simply fills the phase of the $|1\rangle$ states of the first $j$ qubits, and the overall linear map matches $Q_n$ for the first $j$ qubits:

 The final step $\left(I_j \otimes Q_{n-j}\right)$ is trivial, since it does not affect the first $j$ qubits and acts as a smaller bit-reversed QFT on the last $n-j$ qubits.
-The entire transformation thus matches the definition of $Q_n$:
+One can then verify both sides of Eq.~\ref{eq:rQFT_decomp_app} achieve the same transformation.